+While your to-do list may contain items like “get quotes from contractors” and “decide on a floor plan,” something you might need to add to your list is “update my homeowners insurance policy.”
 Why?
-Because renovations often change the coverage that you need, and even during the renovation process, you will want to consider augmenting your insurance to provide coverage for the worksite.
+Because renovations can change the coverage you need, and even during the renovation process, you will want to consider augmenting your insurance to provide coverage for the worksite.

 When homeowners insurance covers renovations